Laiba-Tanveer/DEP/README.md

                 If the file is found, it sends a 200 OK response along with the file's content.
                 If the file is not found, it sends a 404 Not Found response.
 Thread Management: Each client thread is detached to allow independent operation without waiting for it to finish.
+ # Fifth Project: Mystical Forest Adventure Game
+   ## Overview:
+               A text-based interactive adventure game written in C++.
+Players navigate through a mystical forest, make decisions, encounter characters like dragons, and explore different paths based on their choices.
+The game uses simple conditional logic, loops, and user input to guide the player through branching narratives.

+  ## Features:
+              Branching Storyline: Players can choose different paths, such as venturing through a forest or encountering a dragon.
+              Character Interaction: Options to fight or negotiate with a dragon, leading to different outcomes.
+              Treasure Hunt: Explore a treasure cave if you successfully befriend the dragon.
+              Replayability: Different choices lead to new experiences each time.
+              User Input Validation: Ensures valid player choices and responses.
+ ## Technologies:
+ ### Language: C++
+ ### Concepts:
+              Conditional statements, loops, user input handling